 We definitely can feel the excitement building for the 2013 Congress and hope you can feel it too!
 If Congress is in your plans, make sure you attend one or two of these fast-paced Speed Sessions.
 Congress isn’t on your calendar yet?
 WHAT?!
 Why are you waiting?
-Register now!

 We are in the people business, and as such our success in all areas of the parks and recreation field are dependent upon our ability to communicate clearly and effectively.

 Most of us love to talk; I know I do and always have.
 But one thing I have learned the hard way of course, is that communicating and really making your point has little to do with the words you use.
 In fact, using the right words in the wrong way often times makes things worse.

 Ever had a disagreement with your significant other?
 Your boss?
 How about an employee?
 Most of us have.
 What do you think happened that caused you to end up getting upset?
 Think back, if you would, to one incident where your conversation did not go well.
 What happened?
 Got the answer yet?
 I bet I know!

 So as you think about that, let me ask you, what do you think is the single most important action you must take to communicate more effectively?

 Got the answer yet?
 You guessed it, “Connecting.”
 Communicating is about connecting with another person at a much deeper level.